Student Travel Funds

-The University of Kansas Alpha Pi Chapter of Phi Beta Delta provides travel funds to support KU Phi Beta Delta student members’ attendance at a conference in the U.S. to present a paper with an international focus or a conference outside the United States.
-The paper or workshop abroad does not require an international focus.
-The student’s paper or workshop must be accepted at the time the application for travel funds is submitted.
+The University of Kansas Alpha Pi Chapter of Phi Beta Delta provides travel funds to support KU Phi Beta Delta student members who are presenting a paper or workshop at U.S. conferences with an international focus, or at conferences outside of the United States.
+The student's paper or workshop must be accepted at the time the application for travel funds is submitted.
+Application deadlines will be announced when funds are available.

 All KU graduate and undergraduate students who are active Phi Beta Delta members are eligible to apply for the travel funds, following the criteria outlined below.
 Preference will be given to students who are enrolled full-time and who have a 3.0 GPA (undergraduates) or 3.5 GPA (graduates).
 Applicants are limited to one KU PBD travel award.
 A second award may be considered for exceptional reasons.
 Students interested in requesting a second award must contact the current PBD President before submitting an application.